NovySan/unl-digifab/projects/project1.md

 # Flat Pack Future

 This exercise is about building 3d form using 2D materials.
-I want you to design a kit of parts that can be assembled to create a 3D form.
-On the laser cutter we can cut flat stock (corrugated cardboard, matte board, architectural pywood).
+On the laser cutter we can cut flat stock (corrugated cardboard, matte board, architectural plywood, acrylic).
 The trick is desinging flat parts that can be assembled to make a 3D structure.
 This technique is probably most familiar to you from wooden models (see the dinosaur above).
 In terms of form, this exercise is very open ended -- you do not need to make a dinosaur.

 <br>

 For this assignment you can predominantly do 2D free-form drawing in Rhino, so long as you are sure to include some tabs and slots so that those drawings can be assembled after they are cut.
+Or stack of contours.

 <br>